 This article on Daily Finance will give you the rundown on these types of deceptive terms.

 Manufacturers love to tell you about vitamins and antioxidants which are in their product, but are they really worth paying more for?

 Practically any juice you buy will be pasteurized at temps between 145 and 280 F to kill off any bacteria.

 Unfortunately, that nutritious vitamin C from fresh fruit and vegetables is also destroyed during the pasteurization process, which is why when you buy juice that contains vitamin C, you’re actually getting it in the form of ascorbic acid, which has been added after the pasteurization.

 Assuming the product is charging a premium price for having it as an additive, wouldn’t it make more sense to just buy a big tub of ascorbic acid powder for pennies per ounce instead of paying $1 more for vitamin C infused water or cereal?

 The Bottom Line

-I find it laughable when I see a mommy coupon site excited about a “deal” to save 75 cents on pomegranate cereal, or a dubious “natural” product, when the smarter option would be to buy a no-frills cereal that doesn’t charge extra for clusters of blue #2 and maltodextrin.
+I find it laughable when I see mommy coupon sites excited about a deal to save 75 cents on pomegranate cereal, or a dubious natural product, when the smarter option would be to buy a no-frills cereal that doesn’t charge extra for clusters of blue #2 and maltodextrin.

 Simply put, it’s not about how much cash you save, but rather what you’re saving money on.
 Because paying more for gimmicky products isn’t good personal finance, is it?

-This guest post was written by Mike, who’s quite accustomed to reviewing gimmicky products, since he blogs about credit card offers and other banking products on his site, CreditCardForum.
+About the Author: Mike Dolen is quite accustomed to reviewing gimmicky products; he blogs about credit card offers and other banking products on his site, CreditCardForum.